bcgov/common-document-generation-service/app/README.md

 #### File Name
-The `template` object in the request body requires a `filename` field.
+The `template` object in the request body contains an optional `outputFileName` field.
 This field will serve as the requested file name for the resultant merged document.
-This field should include the **extension** that the supplied template file has.
+If not supplied, a random UUID (such as 6a2f41a3-c54c-fce8-32d2-0324e1c32e22) will serve as the placeholder.

 The file name is able to be templated in the same manner as the contents if desired.